visualitypl/textris/README.md

 ## Example project

-[Here](https://github.com/visualitypl/textris/tree/master/example/rails-4.2) you can find a simple example project that demonstrates **textris** usage with Rails 4.2, as [described above](#usage).
+[Here](https://github.com/visualitypl/textris/tree/master/example/rails-4.2) you can find a simple example project that demonstrates **textris** usage with Rails 4.2.
 In order to see how it works or experiment with it, just go to project's directory and invoke:

 ```
 bundle install